-The opening ceremonies of the Olympics are always a chance for the host country to put on a spectacular show, making them one of the most anticipated moments of the 2020 Games in Tokyo.
-While we don't know a lot yet about what the organizers have in store, we do know that the opening ceremony will take place on Friday, July 24, from 8 to 11 p.m. local time — exactly one year after the Olympics were postponed.
+The opening ceremonies of the Olympics are always a chance for the host country to put on a spectacular show, making them one of the most anticipated moments of the Summer Games.
+Although the 2021 Olympics in Tokyo will be unlike any Games before them, all eyes will undoubtedly be on Japan's Olympic Stadium when the opening ceremony kicks off on Friday, July 23, from 8 to 11:30 p.m. local time — exactly one year after the Olympics were postponed.

 Fortunately, viewers will still have options to watch the opening ceremony.
 Notably, Tokyo is 13 hours ahead of the East Coast of the United States, which means most fans in North and South America will be getting ready for work or not even awake when the festivities begin.
-What does that mean for viewers?
-Not much, fortunately.
-While the NBC Olympics site doesn't yet have a broadcast schedule listed, coverage will likely be similar to past years, with many events being available for live-streaming, others being broadcast on sister channels like NBC Sports, and marquee events being covered on NBC during primetime, whether live or tape-delayed.
+While the NBC Olympics site doesn't yet have a broadcast schedule listed, coverage will be similar to past years, with many events being available for live-streaming, others being broadcast on sister channels like NBC Sports, and marquee events being covered on NBC during primetime, whether live or tape-delayed.
 In the case of the opening ceremony, the network has said that it will broadcast the ceremony live starting at 6:55 a.m.
 ET on July 23, then replay it during primetime, starting at 7:30 p.m.

-Further details about the opening ceremony have not yet been released.
-According to the "basic policy" of the 2020 organizers, the opening ceremony will focus on a few specific themes, which include:
+Further details about the opening ceremony have not been released.
+According to the "basic policy" of the organizers, the opening ceremony will focus on a few specific themes, which include:

 - Peace: Show that commitment to harmony leads to a world which transcends division and conflict.